jinliu/kdotool/README.md

 ### Window Queries

+These commands generate a window stack that following _window action_ commands can refer to.

 - search
   - MISSING:
     - --maxdepth: Can only manage toplevel windows in wayland, so no `depth` concept.